agilesix/AgileSix.com/src/pages/team.md

 ---
 templateKey: team
 title: Team
 subtitle: We’ve got your six.
-(That’s a military term for “we got your back.”)
+(That’s a military term for “we've got your back.”)
 hero: /img/team.png
 team-intro: >-
   “We’ve got your six” has been a guiding principle for our team members since